nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 good to take note of them before continuing.

 ### Command-specific terms
-1. **Command String**: The text you input into the [command input box](#1-command-input-and-output-boxes), which is translated to a Command by Cobb
+1. **Command**: An instruction that you can type into the [command input box](#1-command-input-and-output-boxes) to do something in Cobb.
+See [Features](#features) for a list of commands.
-2. **Command**: An instruction that is executed by Cobb and translated from your Command String
-3. **Syntax**: The manner in which is a Command String is to be typed.
-Can be thought of as the "format" of the command string.
+2. **Syntax**: The format in which is a Command String is to be typed.
-4. **Parameter**: An input to a command.
-Can be thought of as a piece of information a user provides that determines the behaviour of a specific command.
-5. **Flag**: A marker that signifies the start of a parameter to a command.
-For Cobb, in the command `findbuyer -k Tim`, `-k` is the flag, and `Tim` is the parameter.
+3. **Flag**: Comes before an input to a command.
+For Cobb, in the command `findbuyer -k Tim`, `-k` is the flag, and `Tim` is the input.
-6. **Fuzzy**: A flag that signifies loose filtering, that is, given a set of filter requirements, any user that matches at least one the given requirements will be returned.
+4. **Fuzzy**: A flag that signifies loose filtering, that is, given a set of filter requirements, any user that matches at least one the given requirements will be returned.
-7. **Strict**: A flag that signifies tight filtering, that is, given a set of filter requirements, any user matching all of the given requirements will be returned.
+5. **Strict**: A flag that signifies tight filtering, that is, given a set of filter requirements, any user matching all of the given requirements will be returned.
-8. **Ascending**: Related to order; from low to high or minimum to maximum.
+6. **Ascending**: Related to order; from low to high or minimum to maximum.
-9. **Descending**: Related to order; from high to low or maximum to minimum.
+7. **Descending**: Related to order; from high to low or maximum to minimum.

 ### Buyer-specific terms
 1. **Name**: The name of the buyer.